The interactive debugger

 ?- debug_module_source(Module).

 which in addition instructs the debugger to keep track of the line numbers in the source file and to report them during debugging.
-This is most useful when running the top-level inside the emacs editor since in that case the Ciao emacs mode allows performing full source-level debugging in each module marked as above, i.e., the source lines being executed will be highlighted dynamically during debugging in a window showing the source code of the module.
+This is most useful when running the top-level inside the IDEs (e.g., the emacs editor, playground, VSC, etc.) since in that case the IDE allows performing full source-level debugging in each module marked as above, i.e., the source lines being executed will be highlighted dynamically during debugging in a window showing the source code of the module.

 Note that, since all files with no module declaration belong to the pseudo-module user, the command to be issued for debugging a user file, say foo.pl, is debug_module(user) or debug_module_source(user), and not debug_module(foo).